Andrettin/Wyrmsun/readme.txt

 - Dwarven Runesmiths, Runemasters and Arcanisters can now build Brising Smithies if they belong to the Brising Clan or Lyr.

 * Upgrades
 - Added Ironworking upgrade (icon by Jinn).
-Researching Ironworking unlocks the construction of Iron and Mithril mines.
+Researching Ironworking unlocks the construction of Iron and Mithril mines, and grants a 10% Iron/Mithril processing bonus.
 Ironworking is now a requirement for level 2 melee weapon/shield/ranged projectile/siege projectile upgrades and for Iron-Tipped Plow, Engineering and Alchemy.

 -----------------------------------------------------------------------
 - 3.1.0